Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 Here are some ways Twilio empowers its teams with customer feedback:

-• They use surveys to screen & recruit participants for user testing and interviews.
+• They use surveys to screen and recruit participants for user testing and interviews.

 • Collect data and collaborate among different teams to understand the difference between customer expectations.